jharini/booknotes/system-design/system-design-interview/chapter26/README.md

 If we choose to manage the services our selves, we'll use redis for leaderboard data, mysql for user profile and potentially a cache for user profile if we want to scale the database:
 ![manage-services-ourselves](images/manage-services-ourselves.png)

 Alternatively, we could use cloud offerings to manage a lot of the services for us.
-For example, we can use AWS API Gateway to route API calls to AWS Lambda functions:
+For example, we can use AWS API Gateway (provides a way to define HTTP endpoints of a RESTful API and connec to any backend services) to route API calls to AWS Lambda functions:
 ![api-gateway-mapping](images/api-gateway-mapping.png)

-AWS Lambda enables us to run code without managing or provisioning servers ourselves.
-It runs only when needed and scales automatically.
+AWS Lambda enables us to run code without managing or provisioning servers ourselves (serverless).
+It runs only when needed and scales automatically basedon traffic.
+At a high level, game calls API Gateway, which in turn invokes appropriate lambda functions which then invokes the appropriate commands on the storage layer (both Redis and MySQL), return the results back to API Gateway and then to the game application.
+We can leverage Lambda functions to perform the queries we need without having to spin up a server instance.
+AWS provides support for Redis clients that can be called from the Lambda funcitons.
+This also allows for auto-scaling as needed with DAU growth.

 Exmaple user scoring a point:
 ![user-scoring-point-lambda](images/user-scoring-point-lambda.png)